sagemath/trac_to_gh/Issue 7092.md

 # Issue 7092: build failure of pari-2.3.3.p1.spkg  with gcc-4.4.1 as distributed by Fedora 11

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7092

 Original creator: jsp